joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 This model has only 3 degrees of freedom—horizontal and vertical translation and in-plane rotation—which directly correspond to typical camera movements on the image plane.
 By reducing the number of parameters, the 2D rigid model is less sensitive to noise and produces more stable results.

 However, this simpler model also has its drawbacks.
-When the camera undergoes more complex movements—such as zooming or significant tilts and rotations out of the image plane—the 2D rigid transformation cannot accurately capture these motions.
+When the camera undergoes other types of movement—such as zooming or significant tilts and rotations out of the image plane—the 2D rigid transformation cannot accurately capture these motions.
 As a result, the video stabilization process, which relies on an appropriate motion model, may produce visible motion artifacts in the output video.

-The 2D rigid (Euclidean) transformation is simply a specific case of the broader 2D homography.
+The 2D rigid (Euclidean) transformation is simply a special case of the broader 2D homography.
 In this document, we use the term "homography" to describe all transformations between video frames—whether they are rigid (rotation and translation only) or more general (including scaling, shear, or perspective).
-When needed, we will clearly indicate the specific type of transformation being discussed.
+When needed, we will clearly indicate the special type of transformation being discussed.

-#### Transformation chaining
+### Transformation chaining

-Between successive video frames, the tranformations that align consecutive pairs of images can be chained.
-We start with mapping points in image $I_t$ to corresponding points in older images $I_{t-1}, I_{t-2}, I_{t-3}, \dots$:
+Transformations that align consecutive video frames can be combined—this process is called "chaining."
+By chaining transformations, we can map points from one frame to their corresponding locations in earlier or later frames in the video.

+This is possible because our motion model is global and parametric: each transformation can be represented as a matrix, and we can use standard matrix multiplication to combine them.
+When we multiply two homography matrices, the result is another homography, making it easy to express complex motion as a sequence of simpler steps.

+For example, to find where a point in image $I_t$ came from in previous frames $I_{t-1}, I_{t-2}, I_{t-3}, \dots$, we multiply the appropriate homography matrices together:

 $$
 \begin{align*}